Here I’m going to breakdown the new connected marketplace — what it means, and why it matters for your brand.

 With no way to be part of the conversation, shoppers lost their voice.
 Until…

-The new connected bazaar
+The new connected marketplace

 Digital transformation accelerated the adoption of always-on digital marketing and e-commerce offerings eased shopping and purchases.
 All of a sudden, selling and buying are no longer confined by store hours or when agents are available to take calls.
 And, with the rise of the $1 trillion social commerce industry, the voice of the customer is returning in full force, creating a different and radically transparent commerce environment — the new connected bazaar.